-Mysticism is real.
-Magic is real.
-Humanity has only evolved to a rudimentary level in terms of consciousness.
+Mysticism offer the opportunity to have a transformation of consciousness that brings happiness, intelligence, and personal power.
 Mysticism involves an awakening of the perception of the most essential planes of reality, which are our very selves.
 These planes are the source of conscious and as real as physics and yet undiscovered or codified by modern science.
 While modern science has alluded to them in the fields of electromagnetism and quantum mechanics, they are not considered perceivable realities but rather logical conclusions based on empirical experiments.

 Mysticism involves the perception of light.
 An inner light that is brilliant and profoundly transformative.
 This light can be seen as an actual visual perception that does not use the eyes but rather the mind as a perceptive faculty.
 To see the light is to become the light, which is the function by which we see beyond mundane sense perception.
 The perception of light is the definition of mysticism, and while this may not be used as a vehicle for conscious expansion for all mystics (those who can perceive on this level), it is a powerful approach to augmenting conscious perception the results in rapid change through what one might call the application of power.

 Light is the result of love.
 Its power is not our own.
 The power of light is impersonal and comes through one’s consciousness when the individualized self is not asserting separative existence.
 Love.
 Its perception is the result of union, which occurs in the expansion of the essential substance of Self.
 Light is a dissolving agent that purifies one of impressions that have energetic manifestation in the aura and body, and is therefore a profound healing modality, perhaps the most profound, for it is the direct dissolution of the past, bringing one into their innate and unassailable eternal essence.